Language Model

 _10The capital of Utah is Salt Lake City.
 It is also the most populous city in the state.
 Salt Lake City has been the capital of Utah since 1896, when Utah became a state._10Sources:_10Utah State Government Official Website (utah.gov)_10U.S.
 Census Bureau_10Encyclopedia Britannica

 Some components use a language model component to perform LLM-driven actions.
 Typically, these components prepare data for further processing by downstream components, rather than emitting direct chat output.
-For an example, see the Smart Function component.
+For an example, see the Smart Transform component.

-input to use a language model component as a driver, and you must set the language model component's output type to LanguageModel
+A component must accept a LanguageModel input to use a language model component as a driver, and you must set the language model component's output type to LanguageModel.

 For more information, see Language Model output types.